NinoMundo/NinoMundo/README.md

 I design and implement data collection systems and quality control processes, streamlining data management for increased efficiency.
 I apply statistical analysis and modeling techniques to interpret data and derive actionable insights.

-* 🌍  I'm based in somewhere on planet earth.
-It's a wonderous place and I intend to experience as much of it as possible.

 * 🖥️  See my portfolio at [Github](http://github.com/NinoMundo)

 * ✉️  You can contact me at [nino@lat1223.com](mailto:nino@lat1223.com)